-As a mortgage balances reduces there comes a point where small differences in interest rates can be outweighed by the repeated costs of changing products every few years.
+As a mortgage balance reduces there comes a point where small differences in interest rates can be outweighed by the repeated costs of changing products every few years.

-This means lifetime trackers could good choices for those who have only several years remaining on a mortgage but a relatively low balance, although this is very case by case specific and depends on the product rates available.
+This means a lifetime tracker could be a good choice for those who only have a few years remaining on a mortgage and a relatively low balance, although this is case-specific and depends on the product rates available.

-The tracker rate questionnaire – Are they for you?
+The tracker-rate questionnaire; Are they right for you?

-So if you're considering a discount rate mortgage then the more of the following questions you would answer yes to, the more likely they are appropriate for you.
+So if you're considering a tracker-rate mortgage then the more of the following questions you would answer yes to, the more likely they are appropriate for you.

 - Do you think the Bank of England Base Rate over the next few years is likely to remain low and stable or even decrease?

-- Would you be happy paying more than a discount or variable deal in order to get a more moderate level of rate security?
+- Would you be happy paying more than a discount or variable deal to get a more moderate level of rate security?

-- Is the difference in cost between the best tracker deals you can get and the best fixed rates enough to warrant taking the risk of increases?
+- Is the difference in cost between the best tracker deals you can get and fixed rates enough to warrant taking the risk of increases?

 - Could you afford increases to payments in the short to medium term and deal with budgeting for monthly changes in your payments?

-- Are you quite open to taking risks but preferring to take a more middle ground approach to risk?
+- Are you open to taking risks but prefer to take a more middle-ground approach to risk?

 - Is it unlikely you would be looking to move property during the tracker period, or make very large overpayments (for example significantly more than 10% of the balance in a single year)?